Are you having trouble deciding what types of content writing you could do?

 - Enquiring about a service by filling in a contact form.

-- Adding a product to cart and completing the checkout process.
+- Adding a product to the cart and completing the checkout process.

 The kind of marketing copy to be written for the web is also determined by the platform where it will be published or distributed.